Scheduling Fall Courses

 If you are a full-time student, you must register for at least 12 credits, and you may not register for more than 18 credits.
 We recommend 15-16 credits each semester.

 Some bar classes are offered in only ONE semester.
-This include but may not be limited to the following:
+This includes but may not be limited to the following:

-- Fall Only: Constitutional Law I, Civil Procedure I, Contracts, Torts, Secured Transactions, Real Estate Transactions and Wills.
+- Fall Only: Constitutional Law I, Civil Procedure I, Contracts, and Torts.

-- Spring Only: Constitutional Law II, Civil Procedure II, Property, Criminal Law, Sales and Family Law.
+- Spring Only: Constitutional Law II, Civil Procedure II, Property, Criminal Law, and Sales.

 All students who plan to take a bar exam in the US should take Legal Ethics in the fall or in the spring.